 Accommodation and Meals

 Students will stay in farmhouses in a local village near the site.
 This is an expedition so please note that our accommodations are comfortable, but rustic.
 Breakfast, lunch and dinner will be provided seven days a week.
 There may be several free days (Sunday) when students will be able to travel to Tbilisi.
 Students who choose to do so will be responsible for their own food and lodging while away.

 Accommodation availability at the site: Saturday, May 2 to Friday, June 12, 2020

 • Vegan diets cannot be accommodated.

 No group flight is available for this program; students must make their own travel arrangements.
-Students will be picked up at Freedom Square in Tblisi on May 3rd and dropped of at the same location on June 10th.
+Students will be picked up at the airport in Tbilisi upon their arrival.
 Detailed travel information will be provided to students after admission.

 Entry Requirements for Visitors to Georgia

 All students are responsible for making sure that their necessary travel documents are in order.
-Information on entry requirements to Georgian is available from the Georgian Embassy in Ottawa: http://canada.mfa.gov.ge
+Information on entry requirements to Georgian is available from the Georgian Embassy in Ottawa.

 Pre-Departure Orientation (PDO)